alchemyplatform/aa-sdk/site/smart-accounts/custom/using-your-own.md

       content: Follow this guide to use any smart account implementation you want with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
   - - meta
     - name: twitter:title
-      content: Using Your Own Smart Account
+      content: Using your own Smart Account
   - - meta
     - name: twitter:description
       content: Follow this guide to use any smart account implementation you want with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 ---

-# Using Your Own Smart Account
+# Using your own Smart Account

 You are not limited to the accounts defined in `@alchemy/aa-accounts`.
 The `SmartAccountClient` can be used with any smart account because it only relies on the [`SmartContractAccount`](/packages/aa-core/accounts/index.md) interface.
 This means you can use your own smart account implementation with Account Kit.